 About Slone Partners

-Founded in 2000, Slone Partners is a premier executive search firm that specializes in recruitment for the diagnostics, life science tools, clinical trials, contract research, healthcare information technology and laboratory testing industries with offices in Boston, Washington, D.C. and San Francisco.
+Founded in 2000, Slone Partners is a premier executive search firm that specializes in recruitment for diagnostics, life science tools, clinical trials, contract research, healthcare information technology, and laboratory testing industries with offices in Boston, Washington, D.C., and San Francisco.